Plebware/Plebware.github.io/index.md

 Welcome to **PlebWare**, a publishing and education platform dedicated to helping ordinary people understand technology, Linux, Artificial Intelligence, writing, creativity, productivity, and lifelong learning.

 This GitHub site was founded on **6 June 2015**.
-PlebWare has grown from a simple idea back in 2006, as a means to promote computer users.
+PlebWare has grown from a simple idea back on ***20 July 2006**, as a means to promote computer users.
-To a proper domain-based website in **January 2010**, when we established plebware.com, and it was hosted in the USA by GreenGeeks, today it is turning into an evolving knowledge base designed to educate, inspire, and empower.
+From January 2010, when we launched plebware.com (lost during the COVID-19 retrenchment) and hosted it in the USA with GreenGeeks, it has evolved into a knowledge base designed to educate, inspire, and empower.
 The decision to convert to a knowledge base was made in **May 2026**.
 Our only request of visitors to this site is patience, as new content gets added

 ### Whether you are here to: